 Each year a number of scholarships specific to midwifery are available.
-Sometimes information about these and others not specific to midwifery are sent to the Program Chairperson who will then forward this information to students via e-mail.
-Other scholarships are announced at midwifery chapter meetings (NYC or LI), or on the ACNM website: www.acnm.org.
+Sometimes information about these and others not specific to midwifery are sent to the Program Chair who will then forward this information to students via e-mail.
+Other scholarships are announced at local midwifery meetings (NYC or LI), or on the ACNM website: www.acnm.org.
 It is advisable to check this website periodically.
-You need to be a member of the ACNM state affiliate as well as NYC or Long Island Chapter in order to qualify for their scholarships.
+New York State Midwives (NYM) also sends emails about scholarship opportunities.
+You need to be a member of the midwifery professional organization that offers the scholarship.